JulienFink/WiFi-Project/README.md

 ### Gaining access

 1. WEP cracking (100% successful):

    Each packet is encrypted using a unique key stream.
 A random initialization vector (IV) is used to generate the keys stream.
 This initialization vector is only 24 bits long.
-   IV is too small and sent in plain text, so in busy networks, IV's will repeat, making it vulnerable to statistical attacks.
+   The IV is too small and sent in plain text, so in busy networks, IV's will repeat, making it vulnerable to statistical attacks.
 Therefore, the key stream can be determined      and the encryption broken.

    To crack WEP, we need a large number of packets/IVs to analyse the IVs and crack the router's key.